pdipak007/AWS-TERRAFORM-DOCUMENTATION/README.md

 # Why AWS?

-Pay only for what you use
+-Pay only for what you use
-Highly scalable and reliable
+-Highly scalable and reliable
-Secure global infrastructure
+-Secure global infrastructure
-Used by startups to enterprises
+-Used by startups to enterprises

 # What is Terraform?